cedrusdang/DataWarehouse_project/readme.md

 auto_insert can only be used after you active the flag in create_local_csv to True to create the csv files.

 ## 2. Data analysis power BI file:
+It is automatically connected into the PostgrestSQL server, you can refesh the data after reconnect it with your server.
 ## 3. Data mining notebook:
+This is automatically connected with PostgresSQL server.
 ## 4. Technical Report:
+There are 1 main file of PDF for the report, and 1 for the powerBI visualization pdf.